appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/custom-mongodb-redis.md

 ## See also

-- [Configure external Redis](/getting-started/setup/instance-configuration/external-redis): Learn how to set up an external Redis instance.
+- [Configure External Redis](/getting-started/setup/instance-configuration/external-redis): Learn how to set up an external Redis instance.